HarveyAland/auzre-monitoring-remediation/README.md

 **CPU** - CPU — Monitoring the CPU usage of each VM in individual panels, with threshold markers at 40%, 70%, and 85% to improve visualization.
 No KQL query was required, as data was sourced directly from Azure Monitor Metrics for Virtual Machines.
 Please see screenshot for [configuration.](screenshots/cpu-panel-config.png)

-**VM Health** - Using a heartbeat based query to monitor and output the health status of the VMs and pulling two important metrics (Minuets Since & Last Seen) which tell you when the last HB was and how long its been since its last been online.
+**VM Health** - Using a heartbeat based query to monitor and output the health status of the VMs and pulling two important metrics (Minutes Since & Last Seen) which tell you when the last HB was and how long it's been since it's last been online.

 **Service Health** - Pulling the Service data from a custom log I had set up, the Service Health follows a similar style to the VM Health table above again incorporating the Last Seen tab.